 - Transfer Taxes and Recording Fees

 Insurance fees due at closing (Click here for more information)

 - Homeowners Insurance

 - Title Insurance

-Sellers: As we hammer out your sale, I'll not only work to get the highest sales price, but I'll also advocate for reduced closing costs.
-And once we've come to an agreement, I'll give a detailed list of the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we get through the details of your sale, not only will I work to get the highest sales price, but I'll also push for limited closing costs.
+And once we've come to an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.

-Buyers: If you're purchasing real estate in Palm Beach County, you'll be given a "Good Faith Estimate" (GFE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within an acceptable range so you're not startled when you reach the closing appointment.
-I'll be glad to look at the GFE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: When purchasing a home in Palm Beach County, you will get a "Good Faith Estimate" (GFE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a tolerable range so you're not shocked when you reach the closing table.
+I'll be willing to go through the GFE with you, answering your questions and highlighting any estimates that seem unusual.